McLeod River

 The McLeod River is a river in west-central Alberta, Canada.
 It forms in the foothills of the Canadian Rockies, and is a major tributary of the Athabasca River.

 Course

-The river begins just outside the eastern border of Jasper National Park, at the confluence of Thornton and Cheviot Creeks.
-These creeks are fed by the meltwater on the western slopes of Tripoli and Cheviot Mountains.
-The McLeod River then follows the Grave Flats Road, taking on Prospect, Whitehorse, and Cadomin Creeks before emptying into Lac des Roches, south of the town of Cadomin.

-The river then snakes through the foothills, and is soon joined by four major tributaries, the Gregg, Erith, Embarrass, and Edson rivers before meeting the Athabasca River near the town of Whitecourt, Alberta.
+The river begins in the southern arm of Whitehorse Wildland Provincial Park, about 5 kilometres east of the eastern boundary of Jasper National Park.
+The McLeod River originates from a northward basin between Tripoli Ridge and the Cardinal Divide, a watershed divide that separates water that eventually drains north into the Arctic Ocean and east into Hudson Bay.
+Headwater tributaries of the McLeod River flowing from the eastern slope of the Rockies include Thornton, Prospect, Whitehorse, Cadomin, and Luscar Creeks.
+The river snakes through the foothills and is soon joined by four major tributaries, the Gregg, Erith, Embarrass, and Edson rivers before meeting the Athabasca River near the town of Whitecourt, Alberta.

 Planned dam

 Throughout the 1950s and the 1960s the Alberta Government undertook a number of planning studies that discussed diverting water from the Athabasca-Mackenzie watershed to the North and South Saskatchewan Rivers.
 In 1970, a preliminary engineering report on the McLeod Valley Dam was released by the provincial Department of Agriculture.